yar-kik/conjector/README.md

 * Overriding default values with `override_default=True`
 * Type casting for primitive types.
 Nested types will be added soon.
 * Case ignoring by default is true.
 You can switch off this option.

+## About contributing
+You will make this library better if you open issues or create pull requests with improvements [here](https://github.com/yar-kik/py-app-properties).
+Also, you can write me directly in a private message if you have some questions or recommendations.